 Hypertherm’s roots date to 1968, when Hypertherm president Dick Couch and an associate, Bob Dean, made the greatest breakthrough since the initial discovery of plasma cutting fourteen years earlier.
-They discovered that by radially injecting water into a plasma cutting nozzle, they could create a narrower arc, capable of cutting metal with a speed and accuracy never before seen.
-In addition, two issues that had plagued the industry from the start–the accumulation of dross and a phenomenon called double-arcing–were virtually eliminated.
+They discovered radially injecting water into a plasma cutting nozzle, could create a narrower arc, capable of cutting metal with a speed and accuracy never before seen.
+In addition, two issues that had plagued the industry from the start—the accumulation of dross and a phenomenon called double-arcing–were virtually eliminated.

 Improved Plasma Cutting

 Hypertherm’s new water injection technique introduced another first to the industry.
 Instead of relying on several different types of gas for cutting, the Hypertherm system relied on only one: nitrogen.
-This single gas requirement made plasma cutting more economical and easier to use since customers no longer had to purchase and stock several different types of gas.
-Customers also saw a marked improvement in nozzle life because steam from the water helped to cool and protect the nozzle, significantly slowing down its wear rate.
+This single gas requirement made plasma cutting more economical and easier to use, since customers no longer had to purchase and stock several different types of gas.
+Customers also saw a marked improvement in nozzle life because steam from the water helped cool and protect the nozzle, significantly slowing down its wear rate.

 Hypertherm Patents Technology